I Am Weasel: Humor style

 Humor relies on slapstick comedy and moderate off-color humor, as typical of many 1990s cartoons, and is based on the existent gap between the central characters, with I.R.
-Baboon being the center of most running jokes, which are mostly about his stupidity and big red butt, though some episodes show I.M.
+Baboon being the center of most running gags, which are mostly about his stupidity and big red buttocks, though some episodes show I.M.
 Weasel or the Red Guy also taking this role.
 Butt jokes are also more frequent when the Red Guy is around and parodies of popular culture and other shows and crossovers also take place in some episodes.
-Despite all the comedic style, important and meaningful messages about friendship, social differences and general lessons for life are given to children through stories or when I.M.
-Weasel directly talks to the audience.

-Season one shows Weasel as a "perfect" character, not leaving a single shortcoming, and Baboon as exact opposite to this, but that gradually changes throughout the series, with Weasel later starting to show some misbehavior and inefficiency, mostly because he notices people around him are getting dumber, and thus I.R. even being dimwitted gets a hero status.
+Season one shows Weasel as a "perfect" character without a single display of any character flaw, and Baboon as a buffoonish idiot.
+Weasel gradually becomes less intelligent and competent alongside the audience, allowing I.R. to take his place as the "star" of the show.
 From season two onward, the Red Guy incorporates the style of humor found in Cow and Chicken, taking the role of villain, but also appearing as a third wheel.
 In season five, Jolly Roger also starts to fill both roles.

 Episodes usually reference the show name and I.M.
 Weasel with titles in first person, and a great number of them also make fun of I.R.
 Baboon's misspelling, with grammatically incorrect names such as "I Are [sic] Big Star", "I Are [sic] Good Salesmans" and "I Are [sic] a [sic] Artiste".

 The fourth wall is often broken, mostly at the end of episodes.
 The characters do it to make some ending commentaries, give advice to spectators or just call for the end of the episode.

 Title, credits and music

 The title sequence features I.M.
 Weasel constantly saying his catchphrase "I am Weasel!" and I.R.
 Baboon doing his trademarked victory dance.
-The series ending credits were only created in 1999, with the separation; it credits all involved in the three years of production and the theme song is played instrumentally in a pop rock style, with additional arrangement.
+The series ending credits were only created in 1999, with the separation; it credits all involved in the three years of production and the theme song is played instrumentally in a pop rock style, with additional arrangement like orchestrations.

 The theme song was composed by Bill Fulton, written by Richard Pursel, and sung by April March.
-It is a humorous take on the well-known version of "Pop Goes the Weasel".
+Musically, it is a humorous take on the well-known version of "Pop Goes the Weasel".